AdamAnandUS/AdamsTool/README.md

 Adam's Toolbar - Version 0.1.7

-The goal of this toolbar extension is to perform some of the common operations using a **single** mouse-click.
+Perform some of the common operations from the status bar at the bottom with a **single** mouse-click .

 ## Features